 If you prefer shooting off a bench, be sure to go with a shorter bipod length.
 A medium size bipod may be better if you’re taller.
 Using an extremely tall bipod will allow you to shoot comfortably when you are sitting or kneeling.

 Having a bipod with an adjustable height comes with a major advantage as it will allow you to shoot in a variety of comfortable positions.
 Not only may this improve your accuracy, but it can ensure the process is more enjoyable and relaxed.

 The best bipod for you is one that gets the job done, comfortably and when you need it most.
 It doesn’t hurt to have a few add-ons to make your life easier though!
 From spring loaded legs, to position locks, extra features give you more bang for your buck and can offer excellent value to your purchase.

-Quick Take: Best Bipods for the Remington 700
+Quick Take - The Best Remington 700 Bipods

-These are recommendations for the best bipods for the remington 700:
+These are our recommendations for the best bipods for the remington 700:

 Reviews of the Best Bipods For The Remington 700

 Now we’re going to move onto the review section of our article and outline the top products that made our list for the best bipods for the Remington 700.
 With this, we’re going to outline some of the pros and cons according to each model, then highlight the main features of each product.
 Let’s get started!